boodland/One-Shot-Learning/README.md

 - Allow Data preprocessing (normalization, resizing, augmentation...)
 - Allow more configuration parameters for the runner
-- Allow more distance discriminator functions to compare two images
+- Allow more distance discriminator functions to compare two encoded images
 - Implement a NetworkConfigurator component for hyperparameter tunning
 - Implement another model using a different approach
+- ...